plappi/Milo/menu/research.md

 **Working papers:**

-* Pauli Lappi, "On optimal extraction under asymmetric information over reclamation costs"
+* "On optimal extraction under asymmetric information over reclamation costs"

-* Pauli Lappi, Jussi Lintunen, "From cradle to grave?
-On optimal nuclear waste disposal" (older title: On optimal nuclear waste disposal)
+* "From cradle to grave?
+On optimal nuclear waste disposal" with Jussi Lintunen (older title: On optimal nuclear waste disposal)

 **Work in progress:**

-* Pauli Lappi, "Lobbying and environmental policy instruments"
+* "Lobbying and environmental policy instruments"

 **Conference presentations:**

-* Pauli Lappi, "Lobbying and environmental policy instruments".
+* "Lobbying and environmental policy instruments".
 Presented in: XXI Annual BIOECON Conference, September 11-13, 2019.
 Wageningen
-* Pauli Lappi, Jussi Lintunen, "On optimal nuclear waste disposal".
+* "On optimal nuclear waste disposal" with Jussi Lintunen.
 Presented in: Annual Conference of the European Association of Environmental and Resource Economists, June 26-29, 2019.
 Manchester
-*  Pauli Lappi, "On the optimal extraction under asymmetric information over reclamation costs".
+* "On the optimal extraction under asymmetric information over reclamation costs".
 Presented in:
 	*  European Meeting on Game Theory, SING, July 2-4, 2019.
 Turku
 	*  International Association of Energy Economics, International Conference, May 29-June 1, 2019.
 Montreal
 	* 	World Conference on Natural Resource Modeling, May 22-24, 2019.
 Montreal
 	* 	Italian Association of Environmental and Resource Economics Conference, February 7-8, 2019.
 Udine
 	* 	XX Annual BIOECON Conference, September 12-13, 2018.
 Cambridge
-*  Pauli Lappi, "A model of optimal extraction and rehabilitation".
+*  "A model of optimal extraction and rehabilitation".
 Presented in: World Congress of Environmental and Resource Economists, June 25-June 29, 2018.
 Gothenburg

 **Workshop and seminar presentations:**